 For more information, see

-Vaccine studies focus on adults, including older adults, as well as people with underlying diseases that put them at particular risk of severe COVID-19 disease.
+Initially, vaccine studies focus on adults, including older adults, as well as people with underlying diseases that put them at particular risk of severe COVID-19.
 Some studies may also include adolescents from 16 years of age.

 People above 65 years of age should represent at least a quarter of the total number of participants in studies.
-This group is at greatest risk of severe COVID-19 disease.
+This group is at greatest risk of severe COVID-19.

 Results from earlier safety and immunogenicity testing determine whether these people should be included in large clinical studies.